keu/docs/tutorials/astro-python-sdk.md

         if_conflicts="update",
     )

+    # Transform the reporting table into a dataframe
     purchase_dates = transform_dataframe(reporting_table)

     # Delete temporary and unnamed tables created by `load_file` and `transform`, in this example
     # both `orders_data` and `joined_data`
     aql.cleanup()
 ```

+This DAG extracts the data you loaded into S3 into Airflow and runs a few simple SQL statements to clean the data, load it into a reporting table on Snowflake, and transform it into a dataframe so that you can print various table details to Airflow logs using Python.

+Much of this DAG's functionality comes from the Python functions that use task decorators from the Python SDK.
+See [How it works](#how-it-works) for more information about these decorators and the benefits of using the SDK for this implementation.

 ## Step 6: Run the code